 For the letters, I may have slightly guided Max as to where to put each one on the card.
 He chose where to place the dinosaur and decorated it accordingly.

-As we went through the pages I put the photo in place and Max glued the two lines of poem above and below it and randomly added glitter.
+As we went through the pages I put the photo in place and Max glued the two lines of the poem above and below it and randomly added glitter.

 We set the pages aside to dry out and once these were ready, we put them all together and tied them with some lovely blue ribbon which Max also chose.

-Considering he's only 2 and half, he did really well to keep his attention on the project - all be it decorating the paper dinosaurs on the side.
+Considering he's only 2 and a half, he did really well to keep his attention on the project - all be it decorating the paper dinosaurs on the side.